IBM-Cloud/nodejs-data-lake-dashboard/README.md

 ## Client-side

-The client is an Angular web client that automatically sets up a Dynamic Dashboard Embedded (DDE) session.
+The client is an Angular web client that automatically sets up a Cognos Dashboard Embedded (DDE) session.
 Data for DDE can come from either IBM Cloud Object Storage or DB2 Warehouse on Cloud.
 Two `DDEAdapter` adapters exist to support these two backends, which will be loaded depending on whether the respective service is available on the server.
 Similarly, a `Login` button will load when the AppID service is available.

 After a user has authored a dashboard, the dashboard can be saved and restored from browser storage.